Public Consultation shows strong support for IMDA’s proposed measures

 Machine-reading technology has made it possible to identify and filter potential scam messages upstream.
 Specifically, these solutions can detect malicious links within SMSes sent via our telecoms network.
 IMDA notes the public’s support for this proposal.
 Key mobile operators (Singtel, Starhub, and M1) will implement anti-scam filtering solutions in their networks from end-October 2022.

-If the public has any information relating to scams, including malicious SMS, URLs and other links, please submit it online at www.police.gov.sg/iwitness.
+If the public has any information relating to online scams, including malicious SMS, URLs and other links, please submit it online at www.police.gov.sg/iwitness.
 They can also submit information on malicious SMSes via the ScamShield app or website (www.scamshield.org.sg/report).

 Combatting scams is a whole of society effort, and the public should continue to remain vigilant.
 Scammers will continue to change their methods and tactics and there is no fool-proof measure even as we continue to monitor and implement additional safeguards.
 IMDA will continue to work with other stakeholders in the fight against scams.
 A discerning public is the key in this fight, where consumers are individually alert and raise collective awareness by sharing scam prevention tips with friends and loved ones.